Britannia Academics

 Student Finance Options

 When it comes to funding your degree, there are several student finance options available in the UK.
-The primary sources of financial support include tuition fee loans and maintenance loans.
+The primary sources of financial support include tuition fee support and maintenance support.

 How to Apply for Student Finance / Eligibility Student Finance Application